17 Cub Cadet Starting Problems and Possible Fixes

 Once done, refill the tank with fresh fuel with a stabilizer added to eliminate the moisture from your system and keep the fuel sound.

-You can purchase gasoline with a stabilizer and cleaner already or buy the product separately and add it to your fuel.
+You can purchase gasoline with a stabilizer and cleaner or buy the product separately and add it to your fuel.

 For example, you could use Dry gas or Sea Foam Motor Treatment as additives to stabilize your gasoline.